Plea deal made in Louisiana State University student death

 BATON ROUGE, La.
 (AP) — Two young men have pleaded no contest to misdemeanor hazing in the drinking death of a Louisiana State University fraternity pledge whose blood alcohol level was more than six times the legal limit for driving.

-The pleas of no contest Thursday means 22-year-old Sean-Paul Gott and 19-year-old Ryan Matthew Isto concede to the charge without admitting guilt.
+Sean-Paul Gott and Ryan Matthew Isto weren’t immediately sentenced Thursday for their roles in the September 2017 death of 18-year-old Maxwell Gruver.

-Freshman Maxwell Gruver, of Roswell, Georgia, died in September 2017 after a night of drinking at the Phi Delta Theta fraternity house.
-A coroner said the cause was acute alcohol intoxication, with aspiration: He had inhaled vomit and other fluid into his lungs.
+Gruver, of Roswell, Georgia, died after a night of drinking at the Phi Delta Theta fraternity house.
+A coroner said the cause was acute alcohol intoxication, with aspiration: He inhaled vomit and other fluid.

-Twenty-year-old Matthew Alexander Naquin is charged with negligent homicide in Gruver’s death.
+The Advocate reports the no contest pleas carry the same weight as a guilty plea in criminal court, but can’t be used against the men in civil proceedings.

 Most Read Nation & World Stories